-Mill Valley Public Library Book Club Kits contain all of the materials needed for a stellar book club experience: 9 paperback copies (or hardback if the title is new), 1 large type copy (when available) and 1 audiobook on CD version (when available) of a selected book.
+Mill Valley Public Library Book Club Kits contain all of the materials needed for a stellar book club experience: 8-9 paperback copies (or hardback if the title is new), 1 large print edition (when available), and 1 audiobook on CD (when available) of a selected book.
 The kit also contains discussion questions, author interviews, read-alike suggestions, background info, and food and drink pairings.

 Book kits check out for 6 weeks and can be reserved up to 6 months ahead of time.
 To reserve a kit, contact the reference desk in person or by calling (415) 389-4292 x4740, or submit a request online.
 If you would like a more casual option, feel free to browse our Book Club Picks selections for multiple copies of books that our Library Book Clubs have previously read.